aamkye/ubuntu_on_fdd7_article/readme.md

 ![](./pic/image37.jpeg)

-What is also worth to mention - the ISO images are skillfully crafted with a "pre-generated" seed file, housing essential information about virtual machines (VMs).
+What is also worth mentioning - [cloudymax/pxeless](https://github.com/cloudymax/pxeless) - the automation tool for the ISO images to skillfully recraft them with a "pre-generated" seed file, housing essential information about virtual machines (VMs).
 This ingenious approach enables a seamless, automated installation process, rendering it entirely unattended.

 ## VM & K8s software at my HomeLab